gnujoow/react-TDD/README.md

-# test react with mochaJS & chai-jquery
+# react TDD

+this repo is personal practice for react TDD(Test driven development). the test is built with [MochaJS](https://mochajs.org/), [Chai-jquery](https://github.com/chaijs/chai-jquery)

 to run app

 ```
 $ npm start